CSNY-FM70/DARCY/README.md

 To be implemented:

-	- Proper Field Generator Class -> Use random/stochastic approach from "An Introduction to Computational Stochastic PDEs" by Lord, Powell, and Shardlow
 	- Inhouse Conjugate Gradient solver (or at least create abstract class of Linear::Solvers s.t. one can choose the desired iterative solver)

-	- CMake Build infrastructure (currently local Make files using GNU c++ compiler)
+	- Complete CMake Build infrastructure (currently local Make files using GNU c++ compiler)

-	- Testing units -> Use Google testing suit or Catch2